-"But I want to be clear I am having a go at the Conservative Party here.
-It has made it clear onshore wind is something they don't want to see in the future expansion of low-carbon energy and I think that is undermining investment now and undermining jobs."
+“But I want to be clear I am having a go at the Conservative Party here.
+It has made it clear onshore wind is something they don’t want to see in the future expansion of low-carbon energy and I think that is undermining investment now and undermining jobs in the future.”

-We have already doubled the amount of energy generated by off-shore wind farms and Britain is on track to beat our renewable electricity targets for 2020.
+By the end of Ed Davey’s term of office the UK already doubled the amount of energy generated by off-shore wind farms and Britain is on track to meet its renewable electricity targets for 2023.

 However this is now faltering badly as off-shore wind is becoming more difficult and more expensive.
 The industry was recently badly shocked when at the auction for new UK off-shore wind energy production no bids were placed because of the low price the UK government was willing to pay for the electricity.